Valentin-sanabria/BaSP-A2022-Etapa-1/README.md

  - [x] Add and use media-queries
  - [x] Upload  progress to Github
  - [x] Correct indentation
  - [x] Update project's README.md file

+## Week 05 🕑

+In the fifth week, we were given multiple Javascript excercises that we had to solve.
+Excercises included subjects like arrays, for loops, functions, among other things.
+Following the good practices spreadsheet we made multiple .js files for each topic and also used multiple console.logs for the showcase of results.

+ - [x] Solve JS excercises
+ - [x] Upload progress to Github
+ - [x] Make corrections in excercises based on meeting's feedback.
+ - [x] Make corrections in CSS.
+ - [x] Update project's README.md file